quentin-rodriguez/cv/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.envrc` file
+To run this project, you will need to add the following environment variables to your `.env.local` file

 | Name        | Type     | Description       |
 | ----------- | -------- | ----------------- |